richard-muvirimi/zimrate-server/readme.md

 ### Installation (Setting Up)

-1. Open `app/Config/App.php` and change `$baseURL` to the url of your site
+1. Copy `env` to `.env` and change the parameters to that of your environment
-2. Open `app/Config/Database.php` and enter your database connection details.
-(The ones available are from my local server environment)
-3. Run `composer install` to install required dependencies
+2. Run `composer install` to install required dependencies
+3. Visit `your-site/install` to create database fields
+4. If you need to parse javascript sites, you will need to setup the [Panther](https://github.com/symfony/panther) library.
+On a capable system this would require installing google chrome or chomium and it's chrome driver as detailed in their documentation.
-4. You are setup and done now onto adding sites to scan:
+5. You are setup and done now onto adding sites to scan:

-   1. Run app once to create database fields (Visit main page)

-   2. The following fields will be created:
+   1. The following fields will be created:

       - `id` Unique site identifyer
       - `status` Can only be 0 (failed) or 1(Success) representing last scan state
       - `enabled` Can only be 0 (failed) or 1(Success) representing whether the site is enabled for scanning
+      - `javascript` Can only be 0 (failed) or 1(Success) representing whether the site needs the [Panther](https://github.com/symfony/panther) library to parse site
       - `name` Name of site, will be used filtering sites based on source
       - `currency` Name of currency e.g USD, ZAR
       - `url` The url of the site you want scanned.